-1. Her name is Betty, not Elizabeth.
+1. Her name was Betty, not Elizabeth.

-2. She's a Guinness World Record holder.
+2. Betty White was a Guinness World Record holder.

-In the 2014 edition of the record-keeping tome, White was awarded the title of Longest TV Career for an Entertainer (Female) for her more than 70 years (and counting) in show business.
+In the 2014 edition of the record-keeping tome, White was awarded the title of Longest TV Career for an Entertainer (Female) for her more than 70 years in show business.
 The year before, Guinness gave out Longest TV Career for an Entertainer (Male) to long-time British TV host Bruce Forsyth.
 As both began their careers in 1939, they’d be neck-and-neck for the title, were they not separated by gender.

 3. Her first television appearance is lost to history.

-Even White can't remember the name of the show she made her screen debut on in 1939.
-But in an interview with Guinness Book of World Records, she recounted the life-changing event, saying, “I danced on an experimental TV show, the first on the west coast, in downtown Los Angeles.
+Even White couldn’t remember the name of the show she made her screen debut on in 1939.
+But in an interview with Guinness World Records, she recounted the life-changing event, saying, “I danced on an experimental TV show, the first on the west coast, in downtown Los Angeles.
 I wore my high school graduation dress and our Beverly Hills High student body president, Harry Bennett, and I danced the ‘Merry Widow Waltz.’”

 Before she took off on television, White was working in theater, on radio, and as a model.
 But with WWII, she shelved her ambitions and joined the American Women's Voluntary Services.
 Her days were devoted to delivering supplies via PX truck throughout the Hollywood Hills, but her nights were spent at rousing dances thrown to give grand send-offs to soldiers set to ship out.
 Of that era, she told Cleveland Magazine, “It was a strange time and out of balance with everything.”